-What you liked of the role: Having the opportunity of talking to different people every day, and feeling you are helping them.
-Also using all of your languages, because you love practising your Italian and English which they are not your native languages.
+What you liked about the role: Having the opportunity of talking to different people every day and feeling you are helping them.
+Also using all of your languages, because you love practising your Italian and English, which are not your native languages.

 What you disliked: Standing up all day.
-You now want a job where you can sit, but still being able to communicate with others.
+You now want a job where you can sit, while still being able to communicate with others.